 Another successful operation achieved with heavy industrial equipment being moved from Lithuania to Canada.
 MachinePoint sells over 200 machines each year.

-Quality is paramount and costs need to be kept competitive to have happy customers.
-When dismantling, moving and organizing international transport for large processing machines, experience and a well-trained team are the key success factors to minimize risk and achieve success.
+Quality is paramount and costs need to be kept competitive to keep customers happy.
+When dismantling, moving and organizing international transport for large processing machines, experience and a well-trained team are key to success to minimize risk.

 In some cases and when possible, engineers from the purchasing company where the machine has to be assembled assist the dismantling and loading so they can learn about the machine.
 This makes assembling at the destination factory much easier.
 In this case, technicians from Canada were present and could check in real-time how wiring was disconnected and correctly labelled.

 Let´s take a look into MachinePoint´s typical working day when developing the important task of supervising transport and loadings.